Affiliated Computer Services: Founding and early developments

 Affiliated Computer Services, Inc. (ACS) was founded by Darwin Deason and Charles M. Young, both former MTech Communications executives, in 1988.
-Deason had served as CEO at MTech and decided to launch another financial data processing firm after a management buyout bid of him and other executives had lost to another bid in 1988.
+Deason had served as CEO at MTech and decided to launch another data processing firm after a management buyout bid of him and other executives had lost to another bid in 1988.
 MTech was sold to EDS for $345 million and in the same year Deason, together with a part of the MTech executive team, launched ACS.
 Deason served as chairman and CEO while Young became president and COO.

 Deason's expansion strategy was strongly reliant on acquisitions, accounting for around 70% of early growth.
 Two key developments were the acquisition of OBS Companies, a service provider with 200 employees and an annual revenue of $25 million, and a contract for the digitization of the Los Angeles County food stamp program.

 By 1990 the company had 1,300 employees that generated revenues of more than $120 million.

 Initially created as a data services provider to the financial services industry, Deason led ACS's expansion into the communications, education, financial services, government, healthcare, insurance, manufacturing, retail, and travel and transportation industries.